Design team creates prosthesis for tennis player

 Like Christian, they relish challenges.

-Lewis reached out to the Neubert family through a mutual friend, and a new senior design capstone project was added to the list that teams of seniors could pick from last fall.
+Lewis reached out to the Neubert family through a mutual friend, and a new senior design capstone project was added to the list that teams of seniors could pick from.

-One group of Mechanical Engineering students (now graduates)— Maxwell Myers, Deven Phillips, Morgan Tarbrake, and Zachary Vandervort—made it their No. 1 choice.
+One group of Mechanical Engineering majors—Maxwell Myers, Deven Phillips, Morgan Tarbrake, and Zachary Vandervort—made it their No. 1 choice.

-“We found prostheses for skiing, bicycling, swimming, and almost every sport but tennis,” Myers said.
+“We found prosthetics for skiing, bicycling, swimming, and almost every sport but tennis,” Myers said.

 They weren’t quite starting from scratch, however, as a portion of Christian’s current prosthesis—the part that attaches to his arm—could be used.
 “We determined pretty quickly that we could use a threaded adapter to attach a new device to the existing human interface,” Myers said.